 In 2018, we signed an exclusive global license agreement with the University of Missouri for advanced oilseed technology including the C3007 and C3010 gene traits, promising targets focused on the central role of Acetyl-CoA Carboxylase ("ACCase") a key metabolic control point for oil production.
 In 2019, we signed an additional exclusive global license with University of Missouri for another ACCase related gene target we named C3012.
 We have produced genome edited versions of C3007 in Camelina and canola.
-We filed petitions with USDA-APHIS to confirm that the agency does not consider the Camelina and canola lines to be regulated under 7 CFR part 340.
-We received confirmation of non-regulated status from USDA-APHIS in 2020.
-We are tesingt the C3007 Camelina genome edited lines in the field during the 2020 growing season and plan to test the C3007 canola genome edited lines in the 2021 growing season.
+Camelina contains three copies of three different BADC genes, BADC-1, BADC-2 and BADC-3.
+We successfully edited combinations of two of the three BADC genes and obtained confirmation through the "Am I Regulated?" process that USDA-APHIS BRS does not consider these Camelina lines to be regulated under 7 CFR part 340.
+These lines were grown in our 2020 field tests.
+We later succeeded in editing the three copies of the remaining BADC gene and data for a portion of these lines, with only one of the three copies edited, has been submitted to the USDA-APHIS BRS Confirmation of Exemption Process, under the new SECURE Rule that took effect in May 2020.
+This submission is currently under regulatory review.
+We expect to provide additional submissions to USDA-APHIS BRS containing edited versions of all three copies of this last BADC gene either under rule §340.1 (b) (4), or the Regulatory Status Review (RSR) process, which is expected to become available for Camelina in fourth quarter 2021.
+We also constructed edited versions of C3007 in the canola genome and obtained confirmation in 2020 through the "Am I Regulated?" process that USDA-APHIS BRS does not consider these canola lines to be regulated under 7 CFR part 340, thereby enabling future field testing of the lines.